Skin Biopsy(Skin Lesion Biopsy; Shave Biopsy; Punch Biopsy; Excision Biopsy)

 by

-Editorial Staff and Contributors DefinitionA skin biopsy is a procedure where a small piece of abnormal skin is removed for testing.
+Editorial Staff and Contributors DefinitionA skin biopsy is a procedure to remove a small piece of skin for testing.
 There are three main types of skin biopsies:

 Skin biopsy may also be done to: